top of page

 As AI grows in popularity, it's normal to worry about how it will affect what we do as editors.
 But here's the thing: a lot of these concerns are based on misunderstandings about what AI can and can't do and how AI fits into the editing process.
 In this article, we’ll tackle these misconceptions so you’ll have a better understanding of how AI tools work and see how they can combine with essential human skills to help us be even better editors.

-Misconception 1: It’s Not Safe to Use with Clients’ Text
+Misconception 1: AI Is Not Safe to Use with Clients’ Text

 Whichever tool you use, it’s important to have your client’s or employer’s permission before you use AI with their text.
 Have a conversation with them to explain how you’ll use AI and the security measures you'll take to protect their work.
 It’s also wise to include a clause in your contract that makes it clear you’ll use this technology.